helencalderon/helenc/_posts/2020-01-12-product-manager-registration-journey.md

 ## Overview ##

-MGP publishes medical guidance for nurses and GPs.
+MGP publishes articles and synopses of medical guidance for nurses and GPs.
 Visits to its websites and apps had jumped but users weren't registering and those that started the sign up process didn't finish it.
-The company wanted users to register so it could email them, and sell e-newsletters and advertising to its pharmaceutical clients.
+The company wanted users to register so it could email them, and sell e-newsletters and advertising to its pharmaceutical industry clients.

 ## My role ##

 I worked within an agile team as Product Manager.
 Over four months I scoped the initial project, gathered stakeholder requirements, wrote user stories and acceptance criteria and managed fortnightly builds and user acceptance testing (UAT) until the new registration flow was released across three sites and an app.
-So I could measure the performance of the new registration process I added more detailed analytics tracking and I coded these myself.
+So that I could measure the performance of the new registration process I added more detailed analytics tracking and I coded these myself.

 ## Approach ##

 ### Stakeholder requirements ###

-I brought together stakeholders from sales, marketing and development to review the existing registration flow which was a lengthy seven steps.
+I brought together internal stakeholders from sales, marketing and development teams to review the existing registration flow which was a lengthy seven steps.
 We grouped fields into mandatory, nice to have, and not needed.
 To reduce the burden on users and increase our conversion rate I persuaded stakeholders to break up the sign up process into two stages &ndash; first a concise registration process followed by a second request for additional information.

 ### Backend requirements ###